lrusso/VirtualXP/README.md

 This will unmount the **DEFAULT** file and will save the changes in the file.
 After this, you must copy the file back to the VirtualXP image file at **\I386\SYSTEM32\CONFIG\DEFAULT**.

-## The MODELRAM.EXE file in the VirtualXP.iso
+## The MODELRAM.EXE file

-It's a self extracting exe file created with the 7-Zip command line that automatically extracts the **Documents and Settings** folder in the RAMDisk when VirtualXP is booting.
+The **\MODELRAM.EXE** file is a self extracting exe file created with the 7-Zip command line that automatically extracts the **Documents and Settings** folder in the RAMDisk when VirtualXP is booting.
 The command to create this file is the following:

 ```
 7z a MODELRAM.EXE -mx9 -sfx "Documents and Settings"